Brexit uncertainty

 Where We Stand Now

 As I write, Brexit still hasn’t formally started.
 This will require Article 50 of the Lisbon Treaty to be triggered.
 The government originally believed that it could trigger Article 50 without the consent of Parliament.
 However the courts ruled that Parliament must first give its consent.
-The process for this is underway, and most people assume that Parliament will grant its consent.
+The process for this is underway, and many people assume that Parliament will grant its consent.

 Interestingly, during the referendum campaign, David Cameron stated that in the event of a Leave vote, he would immediately trigger Article 50.
 He didn’t though, but had he done so, we might now be in a legal mess!
 But as things now stand, the process of Brexit looks set to commence in earnest very soon.
 One thing that we don’t yet have a clear view of is the outcome, of course.